Explore 20 Years of Rain and Snowfall Data from NASA’s Precipitation Missions

 How much rain and snow fall on Earth in any given year?
 NASA scientists are answering this question more accurately than ever before and observing precipitation in the most remote places on Earth.
 And it’s all thanks to an international constellation of satellites.

-At any given time, instruments onboard about a dozen satellites contribute to a record of the world’s rain and snow.
+At any given time, instruments aboard about a dozen satellites contribute to a record of the world’s rain and snow.
 Together, these instruments make up the joint NASA/Japan Aerospace Exploration Agency (JAXA) Global Precipitation Measurement (GPM) mission.
 "Most of the satellites contributing to GPM aren’t precipitation satellites, per se," said George Huffman, who is deputy project scientist for GPM.
 A lot of the satellites providing passive microwave measurements of precipitation to the mission are tasked with different missions.
-For example, the instruments onboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi NPP) satellite contribute to our understanding of the ever-changing three-dimensional structure of atmospheric temperature and humidity, land cover and vegetation, and nighttime lights.
+For example, the instruments aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi NPP) satellite contribute to our understanding of the ever-changing three-dimensional structure of atmospheric temperature and humidity, land cover and vegetation, and nighttime lights.
 Suomi NPP also provides passive microwave measurements to GPM.
 The combined measurements from these satellites allow GPM to provide a picture of precipitation around the world every 30 minutes.

 The current constellation is anchored by the GPM Core Observatory, which was launched in 2014 by NASA and JAXA.
 The Core Observatory satellite has an advanced active radar instrument called the Dual-frequency Precipitation Radar (DPR) that measures both liquid and frozen water.
 It also has the GPM Microwave Imager (GMI) instrument, a multi-channel microwave radiometer which serves an essential role in the near-global-coverage and frequent-revisit-time requirements of GPM.
 Precipitation estimates from the Core Observatory satellite are used to calibrate the data from the other satellites.
 Data from GPM satellites are also instrumental in hurricane forecasting.